YBoran24/CryptoTracker/DEPLOYMENT.md

    - Check that .dockerignore is properly configured
    - Verify that all necessary files are included in the build context
    - The updated multi-stage Dockerfile should resolve file path issues

+5. **Port in Use Errors (EADDRINUSE)**
+   - The application is now configured to use the PORT environment variable provided by the deployment platform
+   - Make sure you're not hardcoding ports in your application
+   - In containerized environments, applications should listen on the PORT environment variable

 ### Checking Deployment Status